-Parents of pupils can be informed of smaller incidents during the course of the school day by the Form Teacher in Junior School, or through the School Office.
+Parents of pupils can be informed of smaller incidents during the course of the school day by the Form Teacher in Junior School.

 Contacting the Emergency Services

 An ambulance should be called for any condition listed above or for any injury that requires emergency treatment.
 Any pupil taken to hospital by ambulance must be accompanied by a member of staff until a parent arrives.
 All cases of a person becoming unconscious (not including a faint) or following the administration of an Epipen, must be taken to hospital.
 If in doubt, call an ambulance!